 One of the factors that make diagnosing a mold allergy problematic is that mold can affect your body in several different ways.
 Some start having memory problems, while another may be experiencing a sudden change in disposition, such as agitation, anger, panic, or aggression.
 Headaches are common but don’t affect everyone exposed to mold.
 Other symptoms can include:

 - Sinus problems and post-nasal drip

 - Joint pain

-Moulds in Your Home Can Cause Health Problems and Structural Damage
+Mold in Your Home Can Cause Health Problems and Structural Damage

-What Types of Diseases Can Mould Cause?
+What Types of Diseases Can Mold Cause?

-Mould has well-known associations with human disease.
+Mold has well-known associations with human disease.
 People can develop fungal infections of various types, especially those with poorly functioning immune systems.
 Fungi are also known to produce toxins, which have been blamed for causing various diseases.

 Moulds can also cause severe immune reactions because of colonizing (living in, but not causing an actual infection) the lungs (hypersensitivity pneumonitis) and the sinuses.
 Moulds are also well known to cause various allergic diseases, such as allergic rhinitis and allergic asthma.